Bounds on nonlinear effective field theories via resurgent relative entropy: Relative entropy as an infinite tower of higher-dimensional operators

 where we have used $\mathcal{L}_{\rm nonlin}(F_{\mu\nu}) \sim \mathcal{O}(\lambda^2)$.
 Combining Eqs.~\eqref{eq:quanrel}, \eqref{eq:Acl_nonli}, and \eqref{eq:exp_lambda} with $W_g = W_{\lambda=1}[A^{\rm cl}]$, we conclude that the relative entropy takes the form of an infinite tower of higher-dimensional operators:

 Note that the relative entropy generally depends on the choice of background light fields, which should be selected according to the specific information one aims to extract.

 \item {\it Pure $SU(N)$ gauge theory} --- As studied in Refs.~\cite{Cao:2022iqh,Cao:2022ajt}, one can choose background fields so that the non-Abelian effects are suppressed.
 For instance, by taking a background field of the form $A_\mu^a = u^a \partial_\mu \alpha$, where $u^a$ is a real constant vector in $SU(N)$ color space, the non-Abelian term $g\, f^{abc} A^b_\mu A^c_\nu$ in the field strength vanishes.
-Consequently, the discussion for the pure $U(1)$ gauge theory applies when such background fields are chosen.
+Consequently, the discussion for the pure $U(1)$ gauge theory applies when such background fields are used to define the non-interacting reference theory.

 \end{itemize}